 Received a B.S. in Organic Chemistry from the University of Pittsburgh, M.S. in Inorganic chemistry from Duquesne University, and a degree in Financial Planning from Boston University.

 Currently resides in Gibsonia with wife Denise and two children.

-Mike, his wife Barbara, and three sons reside in Pine Township, north of Pittsburgh.
+Michael, and his wife Barbara, currently reside in Pine Township, located north of Pittsburgh.

 Steven J Simmonds Sr.

 Co founder of Transport U LLC.
 Steve has more than 25 years experience in patient/medical and employee transportation.
 Steve served as Director of Parking and Transportation at UPMC Health System, where he was responsible for the transportation of 2,500 patients per day and more than 8,500 employees per day.